Smart Data Portfolios: A Governance Framework for AI Training Data: Operationalization

 In practice, regulators calibrate the parameters \( (\alpha,\beta,\gamma) \) by mapping each component to its expected institutional cost under applicable law and sectoral penalties.
 The schedule need not be universal; only stability within a regulatory cycle is required.
 Continuity of each component implies that the attainable region in the information-risk plane is compact, ensuring that the efficient frontier exists.

-The composite quantity $\sigma_p(w)$ treats governance burdens as an average-case measure.
-In high-stakes settings, however, regulators are primarily concerned with \emph{tail exposure}, which refers to rare but severe fairness, privacy, or provenance failures.
-Consequently, a natural extension replaces $\sigma_p(w)$ with its Conditional Value-at-Risk (CVaR) analogue \citep{Rockafellar2000}.
+The composite quantity $\sigma_p(w)$ is an average-case measure.
+In high-stakes settings, regulators may instead require tail-sensitive control of rare but severe governance failures, in which case $\sigma_p(w)$ can be replaced by a Conditional Value-at-Risk (CVaR) analogue \citep{Rockafellar2000}.

 Let $L(w)=\alpha F(w;\mathcal{M})+\beta P(w)+\gamma R(w;\mathcal{M})$ denote the composite governance loss and let $\operatorname{ES}_\eta$ denote Expected Shortfall at tail probability $\eta\in(0,1)$.
 The tail-sensitive governance risk is defined as: